Biologyeasy · Past Paper

 More from Biology

-- Which organelle is specifically responsible for the synthesis of the precursor to the lysosomal enzymes?
+- Which organelle is responsible for the synthesis of steroids in the human body?